What is a 301 redirect code?

-You get the idea: any time content has moved you want to make sure both visitors and search engines don’t end up on 404 pages.
+You get the idea: any time content that carries some value moves, you want to ensure neither visitors nor search engines end up on 404 pages.
 That’s where redirects come in.

 What happens to a page that’s 301 redirected?

-While a redirected page can still exist within a Content Management System, it won’t be available anymore to visitors and search engines.
+While a redirected page can still exist within a Content Management System, it won’t be available to visitors and search engines anymore.

-Search engines will consolidate the old URL with the new URL, and stop showing the old URL in their search results.
-The time search engines need to stop showing the old URL completely varies, in practice we see this can take anywhere from a few days to a few months.
+Search engines will consolidate the old URL with the new URL and hide the old URL in their search results.
+The time the engines need before they completely hide the old URL varies; in practice we see this take anywhere from a few days to a few months.

 Can you change a 301 redirect?

-Yes, by adjusting the server configuration files as described above, or by adjusting redirects that are configured through a plugin you can adjust them at will.
+Yes, by adjusting the server configuration files as described above, or by adjusting redirects that are configured through a plugin, you can change them at will.

-Be careful when changing 301 redirects though; it’s easy to make mistakes that result in redirect loops or URLs that stop redirecting all of a sudden.
-Test any adjustments you’ve made carefully.
+Be careful when changing 301 redirects though; it’s easy to make mistakes that cause redirect loops or URLs that suddenly stop redirecting.
+Carefully test any adjustments you’ve made.

 Redirects may be holding back your SEO performance.